 Drugs and Alcohol: The BSA alcohol/drug policy will be strictly enforced.
 No alcohol or drugs are to be in camp.
-Use and/or possession of either at camp is a one time - no exception offense and will result in the removal from camp.
+Use and/or possession of either at camp is a one time - no exception offense and will result in the removal from camp and notification of law enforcement.